Skip to main content

 What is a primary cold sore infection?

 Cold sores are caused by the herpes simplex virus (HSV).
 The first time you are infected with this virus is called the primary infection.
-The mouth is the area commonly affected.
+The mouth is the area most commonly affected.
 This is because normal skin is resistant to the virus but the moist inner skin of the mouth is not.
 The first (primary) infection is often in childhood.
 It is often caught by kisses from a family member who has a cold sore.
-Primary cold sore infection can be worse than recurrent mouth ulcers but luckily some people don't experience any symptoms at all.

 This leaflet will deal with primary cold sore infection.
-See the separate leaflet called Cold Sores for more details on recurrent cold sores.
+See the separate leaflet called Cold sores for more details on recurrent cold sores.

 Symptoms of the first (primary) infection are often different to recurring cold sores.

-• You may have no symptoms, or only trivial ones.
+• No symptoms.
+You may have no symptoms, or only trivial ones.
 For example, you may not realise that a tiny spot on the tongue is a first cold sore.
 However, you may then develop typical cold sores from time to time in the future.

-• Small blisters or ulcers may develop on the mouth, tongue, gums, lips, or throat.
+• Blisters.
+You may have a more severe infection in and around the mouth.
+Small blisters or ulcers may develop on the mouth, tongue, gums, lips, or throat.
 This is called gingivostomatitis.
-There may be only a few blisters but sometimes there are many.
+There may be only a few blisters but sometimes there are lots.

-• The infection gradually subsides and goes within 1-3 weeks.
+The infection gradually subsides and goes within 1-3 weeks.

 Continue reading below